iamkareemabdelfattah/iamkareemabdelfattah/README.md

 🎯 Looking for Opportunities
-I am actively seeking a Front-End Developer position where I can apply my problem-solving skills and technical background to create impactful digital products.
-I am always open to collaborating on open-source projects or discussing new tech opportunities.
+I am an analytical professional seeking a Front-End Developer or SAP Specialist position where I can leverage my unique blend of technical expertise and industrial experience.
+I am passionate about using data-driven solutions and modern web technologies to solve complex problems and create impactful digital products.
+I am always open to discussing new opportunities or collaborating on innovative tech projects.